solidjs-community/solid-primitives/packages/jsx-parser/README.md

 ## `resolveTokens`

-A function similar to Solid's [`children()`](https://www.solidjs.com/docs/latest#children), but that will only return valid token elements created by the corresponding parser's `createToken`
+A function similar to Solid's [`children()`](https://www.solidjs.com/docs/latest#children), but it will preserve token elements created by the corresponding parser's `createToken`.
+It is useful if you want to access the data passed with the tokens, but also the other resolved JSX Elements.

 ### How to use it